 The Dilnot Report recommends that the threshold in England & Wales above which individuals will be fully liable for their care home fees be raised from £23,000 to £100,000.
 Unless/until a similar approach is adopted in Scotland, the number of queries in this regard from clients and attorneys is likely increase.

 To date, The Office of the Public Guardian has allowed Attorneys to engage in tax/financial planning activities provided they have been granted specific powers to do so in the Power of Attorney.

-If undertaking such activities, Attorneys should be aware of another of the 2000 Act’s guiding principles – they must take into account the past and present wishes of the adult.
-At TC Young, we recommend that clients completing a Power of Attorney fill out a Questionnaire noting their thoughts and wishes on particular matters – this gives the Attorney a starting point and provides a record of the adult’s past wishes.
+If undertaking such activities, Attorneys should be aware of another of the 2000 Act's guiding principles - they must take into account the past and present wishes of the adult.
+We recommend that clients completing a Power of Attorney fill out a Questionnaire noting their thoughts and wishes on particular matters - this gives the Attorney a starting point and provides a record of the adult's past wishes.

-If you are thinking about putting a Power of Attorney in place or would like advice on acting as attorney, I would be happy to help, please contact me.
+If you are thinking about putting a Power of Attorney in place or would like advice on acting as attorney, please get in touch with our team who would be happy to help.